-At the Zinc Bar, with Andy looking on Luques paid homage through a series of anecdotes and a repertoire that embodied Andy’s influence on his career.

-A reluctant but engaging speaker, Luques explained how meeting and studying under Andy changed his life.
+At the Zinc Bar, Luques shared anecdotes and a repertoire that embodied Andy’s influence.
+Also, he explained how meeting and studying under Andy changed his life.

-The two met when Luques and his brother Zaccai were teenagers and part of the group, Latin Flavor.
-As fate would have it, Andy was a special guest with Ed Fast’s band.
-Afterward, he approached Luques, struck up a conversation and launched into a diatribe about how the bass should sound.
-It was the beginning of a beautiful and enduring relationship.
+The two met when Luques and his brother the pianist, Zaccai Curtis were teenagers and members of the group, Latin Flavor.
+On the same bill, Andy appeared with Ed Fast’s band.
+Afterward, Andy approached Luques, struck up a conversation and launched into a diatribe about the fundamentals of the bass.
+It was the beginning of a long and beautiful friendship.

 Luques, who was joined by the pianist Manuel Valera, the drummer Willie Martinez and the percussionist Camilo Molina performed tunes such as Orquesta Aragon’s Guajira con Tumbao, which Andy exposed him to as a teenager.
-Also, songs from the Fort Apache Band and Manny Oquendo and Libre’s repertoires and tunes with commanding bass lines and percussive elements.
+Also, songs from the Fort Apache Band and Manny Oquendo and Libre’s repertoires and others with commanding bass lines and percussive elements.

 I particularly enjoyed the group’s interpretation of Obatala/Little Sunflower, the ballad, Verdad Amarga and the jazzy interpretation of Aragon’s, Guajira con Tumbao.

-Among those in attendance were Jerry Gonzalez’s daughters, Xiomara Amelia and Marisol, Ted and Abby Curtis, documentarians Richie Brinez and Alfie Alvarado, the journalist Russ Musto, the bassist Joe Santiago (who played a significant role in Luques’ development) and the trumpeters Carlos Abadie and Kali Peña, who sat in with the band.
+Among those in attendance were Jerry Gonzalez’s daughters, Xiomara Amelia and Marisol, Ted and Abby Curtis, the documentarians Richie Brinez and Alfie Alvarado, the journalist Russ Musto, the bassist Joe Santiago (who also played a significant role in Luques’ development) and the trumpeters Carlos Abadie and Kali Peña, who sat in with the band.

-Thanks to TJ English’s Dangerous Rhythms series and the Zinc Bar for providing the platform and good vibes.
+Thanks to TJ English’s Dangerous Rhythms series and the Zinc Bar for providing the platform and the good vibes.